Signature Methods in Machine Learning: Neural CDEs and Neural RDEs

 The efficacy of Neural CDEs is demonstrated in \cite{FKLM20} via the task of written character classification.
 The CharacterTrajectories dataset from the UEA time series classification archive \cite{BBDFKLLS18} is considered.
 This is a dataset of 2858 time series, each of length 182, consisting of the $x$ and $y$ coordinate positions and the pen tip force whilst a Latin alphabet character is written in a single stroke.
 The task is to classify which of the 20 different characters are written.

 Three experiments are run in \cite{FKLM20} in which 30\%, 50\% and 70\% of the observations are selected to be dropped.
 The selections are made uniformly at random and independently for each time series.
-This results in a dataset of irregularly sampled by completely observed time series.
+This results in a dataset of irregularly sampled, completely observed time series.
 The Neural CDE model is compared with several ODE and RNN based models, details of which may be found in \cite{FKLM20}.
 The results are summarised in Table \ref{FKLM20_Table1} below, which is a variant of Table 1 in \cite{FKLM20}.
 The randomly removed data is the same for every model and every repeat.
 The Neural CDE outperforms every other model considered.
 Moreover, the Neural CDE performance remains roughly constant as the percentage of dropped data increases, whereas the accuracy of the other models start to decrease.

 The performance of Neural CDEs is investigated through further numerical experiments in \cite{FKLM20}.
 In addition to performance, the ability to utilise memory-efficient adjoint-based backpropagation in Neural CDEs ensures that they use significantly less memory than other approaches \cite{FKLM20}.
 It is also explained in \cite{FKLM20} how the Neural CDE approach can be applied to partially observed data.
-Consequently Neural CDEs overcome some of the issues that can arise in the use of \emph{Recurren Neural Networks} (RNNs) for irregularly sampled or partially observed time series \cite{FKLM20}.
-The subsequent work \cite{KLMY21} develops Neural CDEs for \emph{online use}; that is, to learn and predict in real-time where new data arrives during inference.
+Consequently Neural CDEs overcome some of the issues that can arise in the use of \textit{Recurren Neural Networks} (RNNs) for irregularly sampled or partially observed time series \cite{FKLM20}.
+The subsequent work \cite{KLMY21} develops Neural CDEs for \textit{online use}; that is, to learn and predict in real-time where new data arrives during inference.
 The key component is to replace the use of a natural cubic spline for the control path $X$ by a new control signal satisfying four ideal requirements; see \cite{KLMY21} for full details.